“Waylaid on the road

 Framed photos suggested his father had been a champion pioneer race driver on the Formula One circuit before opening this shop, while his son was now waist-deep in Castrol gear grease, oli per transmissioni and manifold high-performance automobili tradition.
 With a shake out of his curly hair, he reached over to a pegboard panel filled with tagged vehicle keys, next to a signed color shot of Giancarlo Baghetti, then handed her two spares on a fuzzy rainbow ring.
-“I’m bred to diagnostic tune Maseratis and they bringing me questo cheesebox Fiats and Lancia Y’s to de-smog.
+“I’m bred to tune Maseratis and they bring me Fiats to de-smog.
 Pero, su, L’auto va bene…”

 “Bene, grazie, see you first of the month,” she smiled, turning to me, in near whispers, leading me further into Mario’s garage.
 “I slip him a little Italian, he gives me a little break on the day rate.
 That’s how it works hereabouts, flash.
 One hand spritzes the other—a delicate balance.
 You just have to tip it in your favor…”

 “Check,” I said, struck by the winner’s circle-painted cleanliness of the quartz-lit service bay, the array of Lamborghinis and GTEs alongside those cheesy mini imports.
 Metric tool chest consoles lined the garage’s Gran Prix muralled walls, which took me back graphically unto racing pilgrimages to Hockenheim and Nurburgring.

 “Voilà, check this out,” she countered, directing me around a green Spider Veloce to her fire red Audi Fox/Avant wagon.